juzybits/polymedia-coinmeta/README.md

 ### The problem

-Sui apps often fetch `CoinMetadata` objects, which specify coin info like the decimals, ticker, and logo.
+Sui apps often rely on `CoinMetadata` objects to find coin info like the decimals, ticker, and logo.

-While `CoinMetadata` objects can be fetched from a Sui RPC with `SuiClient.getCoinMetadata()`, this has drawbacks that can lead to bad UX:
+While `CoinMetadata` objects can be fetched directly from a Sui RPC, this has drawbacks that can lead to bad UX:
-- If your app needs metadata for many coin types, it will make an RPC request for each of them, which is slow.
+- If the app needs metadata for many coin types, it will make an RPC request for each of them, which is slow.
-- The coin logo is often missing from `CoinMetadata`.
-Also the image could be huge, or stored in a slow web server.
+- The coin logo is often missing from the `CoinMetadata` object.
+- The image could be very large, or stored in a slow web server.

 ### How CoinMeta helps

-It provides pre-fetched `CoinMetadata` for Sui coins and web-optimized logos for top Sui coins.
+It provides pre-fetched `CoinMetadata` and web-optimized logos for top Sui coins.

 The logos are served from CloudFlare, compressed and resized, so they load quickly in your app.

-If your app needs a `CoinMetadata` that's not already pre-fetched, CoinMeta falls back to `SuiClient.getCoinMetadata()`, and caches the response.
+If your app needs a `CoinMetadata` that's not already pre-fetched, CoinMetaFetcher falls back to `SuiClient.getCoinMetadata()`, and caches the response.

-### How to use it
+## How to use

 ```shell
 pnpm add @polymedia/suitcase-core